WalletScrutiny/WalletScrutinyCom/_hardware/smartbtc.eu.md

 ## Analysis

 The Smartcard HSM is not marketed specifically as a Bitcoin hardware wallet.
-The bitcoin wallet is described as one of the possible [applications](https://www.smartcard-hsm.com/applications.html#bitcoin) for the card:
+The Bitcoin wallet is described as one of the possible [applications](https://www.smartcard-hsm.com/applications.html#bitcoin) for the card:

 > The SmartCard-HSM has build-in support for the secp256k1 Elliptic Curve, the cryptographic algorithm used by Bitcoin.
 >